LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

 Since our environment variable ``N_SAMPLES`` is set to 3, this sample-generating command should churn out 3 different names.

-Before we can run this, we must install the script's one external python library dependency ``names`` (a library that generates random names):
+Before we can run this, we must install the script's external python library dependencies (``names``: a simple package that generates random names, and ``numpy``: a scientific computing package):

 .. code-block:: bash

-    $ pip3 install names
+    $ pip3 install -r requirements.txt

 Here's our DAG with samples: